Abdo-reda/Cardey-B/README.md

     -   passed words.
     -   remaining words.
     -   current team, and current player.
--   Once there are no more remaining words, we go the next game phase
+-   Once there are no more remaining words, we go the next game phase.

 ### Enhancements

+-   [ ] Make the webRTC more stable
 -   [ ] Make the room code more friendly.
 -   [ ] Add sounds / music / audio
 -   [ ] Spectators? players not in a team.